tekumara/notes/git-merge.md

 * `git checkout --theirs .` to keep all their changes
 * `git mergetool unmerged_file_name` to run your merge conflict resolution tool on unmerged_file_name.
 See [man git-mergetool](http://schacon.github.com/git/git-mergetool.html) for more.

+After changes are resolved but they will still show as unmerged, including added/deleted files.

-After changes are resolved you will need to add and commit to complete the merge:
+You will need to add and commit to complete the merge:

 ```
 git add .